helidon-io/helidon-labs/hols/grafana/README.md

 1. Open the Grafana menu at the top left, and click on `Explore`
 2. Select the `Loki` datasource
-3. Enter the following in the query and click `Run Query` `{job="helidon-quickstart-mp"}`
+3. On the right click, `Code`, and enter the following in the query and click `Run Query` `{job="helidon-quickstart-mp"}`
 4. You should see something similar to the following showing the collected logs:
    ![grafana-loki.png](./images/grafana-loki.png)